 - The B-Bice+ (Brazilian Bureau to Enhance the Bilateral Cooperation between Brazil and Europe) project started in 2012.
 The European partners are the Development Research Insitute of France (IRD), the International Bureau of the German Federal Ministry of Education and Research (BMBF) and the Greek Foundation for Research and Technology Hellas (FORTH).
 The Brazilian partners are the National Council for Scientific and Technological Development (CNPq), the Fundacao Universidade de Brasilia (UnB) and AssociaÃ§ão Nacional de Entidades Promotoras de Empreendimentos inovadores (Anprotec).

 B.BIC+ aims to improve the cooperation in Science, Technology and Innovation between Brazil and the EU.
 It is a successor project to both the B-Bice and APORTA projects.
 It also has a quarterly newsletter and a website and developed a Competency Map of the Brazilian Institutions created to help expand the knowledge of the Brazilian competencies in the EU.
 In the new phase of the project, it also has a work package for the relations between the EU and the Member States as well as enhancement of SME's and enterprise participation in the new Horizon 2020 Programme.

 - Brazil is a partner of the INCO-Net ALCUENET - Latin America, Caribbean and European Union Network on Research and Innovation, 2012-2016.
 Coordinator Ministry of Science and Technology (Argentina).
 The European countries involved are: Austria, Spain, Finland, France, Portugal and Norway.
 The Brazilian counterpart is the Ministry of Science, Technology and Innovation (MCTI).

-- Bilateral Agreement for scientific and technological cooperation between the European Community and the Federative Republic of Brazil
+- Agreement between the European Atomic Energy Community and Brazil

 - ERAWATCH country report